 Additional signs and symptoms of pregnancy

-You might also experience other signs and symptoms during your first trimester, such as:
+You might also experience other signs and symptoms during your first trimester of pregnancy, such as:

 Early pregnancy hormones can cause extreme emotions and feelings of sadness.
 Also, mood swings are quite common especially in the first trimester of pregnancy.

 Early pregnancy hormone changes can make you feel bloated similar to when you first start your menstrual cycle.